ArtPoon/slides/markdown/mimm4750g-discovery.md

 ---

+# Pros and cons of *de novo* assembly

+* Reference *mapping* is generally faster and easier than *de novo* assembly, but needs a good reference.
+* Mapping better suited for variant detection.
+* *de novo* assembly is better suited for discovering new genomes, where no suitable reference exists.
+* Hybrid methods use both *de novo* assembly and mapping to re-assemble local contigs.

+---

 # Example: crAssphage

 * A previously unidentified bacteriophage (~97kbp circular DNA genome) found in majority of published human faecal metagenomic data.